WeblateOrg/weblate/docs/admin/backup.rst

 Local filesystem
 ~~~~~~~~~~~~~~~~

-It is recommended to specify absolute path for the local backup, for example
+It is recommended to specify the absolute path for the local backup, for example
 `/path/to/backup`.
-The directory has to be writable by user running Weblate
+The directory has to be writable by the user running Weblate
 (see :ref:`file-permissions`).
 In case it doesn't exist, Weblate will attempt
-to create it, but it needs permissions to do so.
+to create it, but needs a permission to do so.

 .. hint::

-    When running Weblate in Docker, please make sure that the backup location
+    When running Weblate in Docker, please ensure the backup location
     is exposed as a volume from the Weblate container.
 Otherwise the backups
-    would be discarded by Docker on container restart.
+    will be discarded by Docker on the container restart.

-    One option is to place backups in existing volume.
-For example choose
+    One option is to place backups into an existing volume, for example
     :file:`/app/data/borgbackup`.
-This is existing volume in the container.
+This is an existing volume in the container.

-    You can also add new container for the backups in the Docker compose file
+    You can also add a new container for the backups in the Docker compose file
-    and use for example :file:`/borgbackup`:
+    for example by using :file:`/borgbackup`:

     .. code-block:: yaml